If It’s Not On Instagram, Did It Even Happen?

 There are plenty of tools I can turn to get over my morning blues the minute my eyes open: prayer, exercise, vitamin D. Unfortunately, this wasn't what I was doing, and it wasn't helping.
 It was affecting my mood and my self-image.
 I had to try something different.
 I had to make a behavioral change.

 I needed to figure out why I had to share a beautiful moment on Instagram.
-If I put together a lovely meal, or traveled to a beautiful place, would it be the same experience without thousands of “likes” from perfect strangers?
-Why was I feeling compelled to share every clever thought I had on Twitter?
+If I put together a lovely meal, or traveled to a beautiful place, would it be the same experience without thousands of “likes” from people I didn't know?
+Why was I feeling compelled to share every thought I had on Twitter?
 What did intimate moments with family mean anymore if every one was shared with the world?

 My intent with this blog is not to over-spiritualize this topic, but to allow us to reflect over our personal use of social media.
 About 10 months ago, I decided to leave all social media behind, so I deleted the apps Instagram, Twitter, and Facebook from my phone - the forms of social media I use and abuse most.
-After a few moments of thumb twiddling, I thought, "I should tweet about this."
+A few moments after deciding to put away social media and a few seconds of thumb twiddling, I thought, "I should tweet about this."

 So what did I discover over the past 10 months?